 The OECD programme on AI in Work, Innovation, Productivity and Skills (AI-WIPS) - with the support of Germany – analyses the impact of AI on the labour market, skills and social policy.

-International Conference on AI in Work, Innovation, Productivity and Skills, 1-5 February 2021
+Second International Conference on AI in Work, Innovation, Productivity, and Skills

 📹 Watch video replays of each session below👇